atti-709/next-js-remotion/README.md

 ## 📝 Development Workflow

+### In Remotion Repository

-1. Make changes in `remotion-rendering` repo
+1. Make changes to compositions
+2. Update version: `npm version patch` (or `minor`/`major`)
-2. Commit and push to the `exports` branch
+3. Commit and push: `git push origin main --tags`
-3. Run `./update-remotion.sh` in this project
+4. Publish to registry: `npm publish`

+### In This Next.js Project

+1. Update package: `npm update @getmoments/remotion-rendering`
-4. Test with `npm run dev`
+2. Test with `npm run dev`
-5. Deploy when ready
+3. Commit and deploy when ready

+### Automated Publishing (Optional)

+Set up GitLab CI in your Remotion repo to auto-publish on tags - see your Package Registry documentation for details.

 ---